XRPLF/clio/CONTRIBUTING.md

 Maintainers are ecosystem participants with elevated access to the repository.
 They are able to push new code, make decisions on when a release should be made, etc.

 ## Code Review
-PRs must be reviewed by at least one of the maintainers.
+PRs must be reviewed and approved by at least one of the maintainers before it can be merged.

 ## Adding and Removing
 New maintainers can be proposed by two existing maintainers, subject to a vote by a quorum of the existing maintainers.
 A minimum of 50% support and a 50% participation is required.
 In the event of a tie vote, the addition of the new maintainer will be rejected.